-Secondly, if your podcast show is popular (see list of best tech podcasts) and more listeners subscribe, you will consume a huge amount of bandwidth as people download your creation to their iPod or hard disk.
+Secondly, if your podcast show is popular and more listeners subscribe, you will consume a huge amount of bandwidth as people download your creation to their iPod or hard disk.
 Infact, if you are not careful in choosing your podcast hosting provider, the situation would be akin to getting slashdotted and digged multiple times in a day.
 Either your site would go offline or you'll see many more zeroes added to your bandwidth bills.

 Related: Download Podsafe Music (MP3)